Car Accident Claim Payouts: How Much is Your Claim Worth?

 Car Accident Claim Payouts: Making a Claim

 We will examine the circumstances of your car accident and injury to determine whether there is a chance that the claim will succeed.
-If we think your case will win, we will take your claim on by way of a no-win, no fee agreement.
+If we think your case will win, we will take your claim on by way of a no win, no fee agreement.
 Once we agree to take on your case, several actions need to be taken to carry on:

 The majority of car accident injury claim settlements will not require a Court to be involved if there is strong evidence proving negligence and liability.
-The Defendant to your case is likely to want an out of court settlement.
+The Defendant to your case will also likely to want an out of court settlement.
 In this case, we will discuss with their representatives an appropriate compensation settlement.
-Where negligence is shared with other parties, your case me be required to go through the Courts.
-There are some other instances where a Court attendance may be required, but we will be sure to provide appropriate advice and support you every step of the way.

 What Evidence Do I Need To Collect?

-Evidence can be in the form of:
+Evidence to support your claim can be in the form of:

-· Photographs of the damages to the car and the accident scene.
+• Photographs of the damages to the car and the accident scene.

-· Photographs of the damage to you, of the injuries you have sustained due to the car crash.
+• Photographs of the damage to you, of the injuries you have sustained due to the car crash.
 This should be done immediately after the car crash.

-· Keep all receipts of all miscellaneous costs that you have had to pay because of the impacts of the accident.
+• Keep all receipts of all miscellaneous costs that you have had to pay because of the impacts of the accident.

-· Letter from work verifying the number of lost hours you have had to take off and the amount of income lost.
+• Letter from work verifying the number of lost hours you have had to take off and the amount of income lost.

-All this evidence will help strengthen your case to help you get the compensation award you deserve.
+All of this evidence will help strengthen your case to help you get the compensation award you deserve.

 Car Accident Claim Payouts: How Much Is My Claim Worth?